Stafford, Lions handle Packers 30-17

 Matthew Stafford threw his 200th career touchdown pass as the Lions beat the punchless Packers 30-17 on Monday night.

 Stafford passed for 361 yards and two touchdowns.
-Golden Tate had seven catches for 113 yards and Marvin Jones had seven receptions for 107 yards and two touchdowns.
+Detroit’s Golden Tate had seven catches for 113 yards, and Marvin Jones had seven receptions for 107 yards and two touchdowns.

+“We went into this game thinking that this needed to be a statement game,” Tate said.

-A bye week did nothing to help the Packers.
+A bye week did nothing to help the Packers (4-4).
 With Aaron Rodgers on injured reserve and Brett Hundley at quarterback, they have lost three in a row.

-Before Rodgers suffered a broken collarbone, the Packers were averaging 27 points per game.
-In the three games with Hundley, they have scored 10, 17 and 17 points in losses to the Minnesota Vikings, New Orleans Saints and Lions.

 Detroit (4-4) put the game away on a drive spanning the third and fourth quarters.
 Stafford’s 25-yard completion to Jones on third-and-10 was the key play, making the Lions 6 of 9 on third down.